StochasticTinkr/PerformanceTuner/README.md

     ; The shadow distance is adjusted (within the bounds below) so that ; "targetFrameTime * fTargetLoad/100 = game engine work time" fTargetLoad=98.0

+	; The Momentum is how fast the shadow distance is changing, either up or down.
+If the current frame-time is higher than the ; target frame time (eg, the load is too high), the momentum starts in the negative direction, accerating until it reaches the minumum momentum value.
+	; If, instead, the current frame-time is lower (the load can increase), we start the momentum in the positive direction, accerating until it goes until
+	; it reaches the maximum value.
+	; Either way, if the current frame time crosses over the target frame time, the momentum is reset in the proper direction.

+	; Accelerate at 10% every time we're continuing downward. fMomentumDownAcceleration=1.1
+	; Never go faster than 1000/frame downward. fMinMomentum=-1000

+	; Accelerate at 2.5% ever time we're continuing upward. fMomentumUpAcceleration=1.025
+	; Never go faster than 500/frame upward. fMaxMomentum=500

     ; fShadowDirDistance Min/Max set limits on what Performance Tuner will set shadow distance to.
     fShadowDirDistanceMin=2500
     fShadowDirDistanceMax=12000